-If the cat box is tiny, she may end up using another corner in the house since she doesn’t want to step on her own poop.
+If the cat box is tiny, she may end up using another corner in the house, since she doesn’t want to step on her poop.

 This is until the cat is about 12 weeks of age when they can get in and out of a typical litter box.

 When dealing with a larger cat, select a litter box that has enough room for him to urinate and poop in several spots.

-Ensure that the box is large enough so that your cat’s rear the end doesn’t hang over the side when he eliminates.
+Ensure that the box is large enough so that your cat’s rear end doesn’t hang over the side when he eliminates.

 If you have a bigger-bodied cat, you will automatically select a bigger box that will accommodate your cat.
-This is important when turning around and still find a good spot to eliminate.

 4. What type of kitty litter boxes?

 Each has its pros and cons and this is something you want to look into deeply.
+More on this later.